waldo2188/DatatableBundle/Resources/doc/index.md

 ```

 Then all what you have to do is to add the necessary logic in your "multiple_delete_route" (or whatever your route is for).
-In that action , you can get the selected ids by :
+In that action, you can get the selected ids by :

 ```php
 $data = $this->getRequest()->get('dataTables');